 In order to implement provisions of the “T. Patt Maney Veterans’ Treatment Intervention Act” (sections 6-20 of Chapter 2012-159, Laws of Florida) changes were recently made to help a greater number of veterans and service members who enter the criminal justice system and voluntarily agree to enter Veterans Treatment Court in Tampa.

-Now both misdemeanor and felony cases will be funneled into one division - Circuit Criminal Division “V”.
-Any cases currently pending in County Criminal Division “V” will be transferred to Circuit Criminal Division “V.”
+Both misdemeanor and felony cases will be funneled into one division - Circuit Criminal Division “V”.
+Any cases that were pending in County Criminal Division “V” were transferred to Circuit Criminal Division “V.”

-By combining the misdemeanor and felony cases into one special division assigned to Judge Holder, it is expected that a more effective and efficient system can be achieved.
+By combining the misdemeanor and felony cases into one special division, it was expected that a more effective and efficient system can be achieved.
 The Veterans Treatment Court in Tampa includes both a Pretrial Intervention Program component and a Post-Adjudicatory component.

 The parameters of the program are to be set out in a Memorandum of Understanding (MOU).
 The administrative order provides that the State Attorney’s Office and Public Defender’s Office have agreed to the terms and may modify the terms by stipulation after consultation with the Veterans Treatment Court Oversight Committee.